 COVID19 Advice for clergy including property and well being

 This page is a summary of some of the advice published in the bulletins produced by the Coronavirus Task Group

-To increase social distancing and limit contact we will be introducing a new protocol to help manage and maintain our repairs and maintenance service.
+To increase and maintain social distancing and to limit contact, we will continue to use with the following protocol to help manage and maintain our repairs and maintenance service.